 Time: 30 to 90 minutes for the experiment, then 2 days for drying.
 Add in a little extra time for painting once dry!

-Measure out 1 cup of milk, this makes about 4 minifigures or 4 dinosaurs.
+Measure out 1 cup of milk (you can also use chocolate milk and the end result smells amazing!), this makes about 4 minifigures or 4 dinosaurs.
 Heat on the stove top in a pot or in the microwave in a heat resistant bowl.
 You want it to just start steaming.
 Remove from the heat.
 Add 4 tsp of vinegar or lemon juice and stir gently.

 The amount of vinegar is not exact.
 We used 4 tbsp by accident and it was fine, just made for a more intense vinegar smell!

 You will notice that it immediately begins to curdle.
 You’re making curds and whey!